-From a spectator’s point-of-view, a peloton looks like a static group of riders rolling at a high rate of speed.
+From a spectator’s point of view, a peloton looks like a static group of riders rolling at a high rate of speed.
 However, the peloton is a dynamic bit of organized chaos, and where you are within it will make or break your results at the end of the day.

-1. Riding in a peloton the situation can change quickly, be prepared.
+1. Riding in a peloton, the situation can change quickly, be prepared.

 2. Group riding rules include good bike etiquette.

 Don’t be a squirrelly rider who makes sudden moves.
-If you must stand up on the pedals do so very smoothly or move to the side of the field where you have some additional space.
+If you must stand up on the pedals, do so very smoothly or move to the side of the field where you have some additional space.

 3. Riding in a pack, stay away from the back.

 Keeping yourself in the front-ish of the field will save you a lot of stress.
-Most of the better riders are toward the front, so you’re less likely to encounter a sketchy wheel, and you’ll be ready for any change in the course or the peloton–a big climb followed by a fast descent, or a break just before a sprint, point or king of the mountain point.
+Most of the better riders are toward the front, so you’re less likely to encounter a sketchy wheel, and you’ll be ready for any change in the course of the peloton–a big climb followed by a fast descent or a break just before a sprint, point or king of the mountain point.

 Finding your way through the pack is about finding openings and putting your front wheel where there’s a hole.
-There is no room for hesitation when you’re doing this, so if you see a spot be assertive (not pushy) and fill it with you and your bike.
-Most of the time you can make it to the front in short order with minimal effort.
+There is no room for hesitation when doing this, so if you see a spot be assertive (not pushy) and fill it with you and your bike.
+Most of the time, you can make it to the front in short order with minimal effort.

 Putting it all together.

 Nobody is “good” at all these things right away.
-Riding well in a bunch takes practice, and for some of us (me) it takes an unforeseen and undesired outcome to reinforce: being prepared, keeping it smooth, and keeping your self in the top 20 of the pack.
+Riding well in a bunch takes practice, and for some of us (me), it takes an unforeseen and undesired outcome to reinforce: being prepared, keeping it smooth, and keeping yourself in the top 20 of the pack.